ellamrcs/simplewebapp/README.md

-# Web Application of Capstone
+# Web Application of IoT Devices Project
-Website and database codes for the project.
+Website and database codes for the capstone project (2015).

 ## WEBSITE:
 - account.php: this is where we submit the detected IP address and where we RENAME the network.